-Google Analytics is a web analytics service offered by Google that tracks and reports website traffic as well as track Flash, video, and social networking sites and applications to determine audience preferences and behaviour and measure ROI on online activity.
+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic as well as tracks Flash, video, and social networking sites and applications to determine audience preferences and behaviour and measure ROI on online activity.

-SAP (Systems Applications and Products in Data Processing)
+4. SAP (Systems Applications and Products in Data Processing)

-The Microsoft Office Suite
+6. The Microsoft Office Suite

-Also, while I have no doubt that these turn up as requirements for high-end jobs, they are also essential skills to have for most now.
+Also, while I have no doubt that these turn up as requirements for high-end jobs, they are also essential technical skills to have for most now.
 Digital literacy is the new literacy.
-Hone your skills.
+Hone your technical skills.

 The complete list of skills to add to your resume for a six-figure salary from Business Insider.